JoboFernandez/Space-Invaders/README.md

 musics folder = contains musics used in both python files;
 Version_improvement_list.txt = list of possible game improvements;

-SOME PROBLEMS:
-Error when compiled to exe with pyinstaller;
 Needs more beta-testing;